micmejia/bible-dump/NKJV/Luke/Luke 21.md

 Then, as some spoke of the temple, how it was adorned with beautiful stones and donations, He said,

 ###### 6
-"These things which you see--the days will come in which not _one_ stone shall be left upon another that shall not be thrown down." ## The Signs of the Times and the End of the Age
+"These things which you see--the days will come in which not one stone shall be left upon another that shall not be thrown down." ## The Signs of the Times and the End of the Age

 ###### 7
 So they asked Him, saying, "Teacher, but when will these things be?
-And what sign _will there be_ when these things are about to take place?"
+And what sign will there be when these things are about to take place?"

 ###### 8
 And He said: "Take heed that you not be deceived.
-For many will come in My name, saying, 'I am _He,_' and, 'The time has drawn near.'
+For many will come in My name, saying, 'I am He,' and, 'The time has drawn near.'
 Therefore do not go after them.

 ###### 9
-But when you hear of wars and commotions, do not be terrified; for these things must come to pass first, but the end _will_ not _come_ immediately."
+But when you hear of wars and commotions, do not be terrified; for these things must come to pass first, but the end will not come immediately."

 ###### 10
 Then He said to them, "Nation will rise against nation, and kingdom against kingdom.